ncmreynolds/m2mMesh/examples/README.md

 ## Example 6 - Send data to random node

 This sketch demonstrates adding a destination so the data does not flood the whole mesh.
 It can be used along with Example 4 to demonstrate more targeted delivery of data.

+## Example 8 - Synced Blink

+The mesh has a shared time source, its 'uptime' that is synced across all nodes.
+This can be used to synchronise events.
+So long as at least one node has remained up, the uptime will continuously increase much like the Arduino 'millis()' function.

+## Example 7 - p2p Chat

+This is an example application, a trivial serverless chat application that can be used over the serial console.

+## Example 9 - RTC server

+The mesh builds on the shared 'uptime' source by allowing nodes to become RTC servers and share a real-time-clock synchronised with NTP.

+## Example 10 - RTC client

+Demonstrates how the real-time-clock on every node synchronises with another mesh node acting as an RTC server.

+## Example 11 - Event Callbacks

+There is experimental support for an event driven style of programming, which this sketch demonstrates.

+## Example 15 - m2mMesh Info

+This is a 'network analyser' application that shows a great deal of information about what is going on across the mesh.